-As the World of Beatrix Potter Attraction gets ready for another busy summer season, we go behind the scenes of one of the Lake District’s favourite Attractions as it celebrates its 30th Birthday.
+In 2021 the Attraction celebrated its 30th anniversary.
+Here we go behind the scenes of one of the Lake District’s favourite Attractions…

 28 July 1991